mitchelloharawild/jsm-conf-2025-chat/welcome-message.md

 Hello!
 Welcome to **posit::conf(2025)**! 🎉 I'm a chat bot designed to help you find information about the sessions at this year's conference.
 If you have any questions about the sessions or speakers, feel free to ask.
-This app is **not** officially affiliated with Posit, but it uses agenda data from the conference website.
+It uses agenda data from the conference website.
 If you get an error, you might be rate limited, so please refresh your page and try again in a minute or two.

 Here are some examples:
 - 'Are there any sessions about causal inference?'